artisanforgedesigns/afd-web/docs/index.md

 ---

 ## Getting Started
-{: .text-delta }

 ### First Run

-{: .note }
-> **Quick Start Tip:** The entire setup process typically takes 5-10 minutes.
+> **💡 Quick Start Tip:** The entire setup process typically takes 5-10 minutes.
 Make sure you have your WiFi password ready!

 1. **Power On**: Plug your device into a standard USB power supply and wait for the PiLock Wifi network to appear (This may take up to 60 seconds)